AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 ### Caveats

-Currently, there are some limitations to the usage of the `exportConfig` parameter, that are subject to change in the future:
+Currently, there are some limitations to the usage of the `exportConfig` parameter that are subject to change in the future:

 - When tethering **from Edit Image V2** to the Full Editor module, only Dropdown-style buttons will work.
 - When tethering **to the Edit Image module**, you cannot launch the V2 experience; only Edit Image V1 is supported.